KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/acknowledgements_prayer_of_gratitutde.md

-# ACKNOWLEDGMENTS

-A Prayer of Gratitude, Light, and Return
+# A Prayer of Gratitude, Light, and Return

 In gratitude to the Source,
 to the Love that flows through all things,